- An intoxicated guest is refused service.

 Make sure that you follow the same safe alcohol service practices within your establishment that you share with your staff and that you back up the decisions of your staff.

-Communicate a zero tolerance for drinking on the job or after stop-service time.
+Communicate a zero tolerance for drinking or consuming cannabis on the job or after stop-service time.

 One of the most common charges laid by AGCO inspectors is for staff drinking after stop-service time.

-Protect yourself and your establishment by prohibiting drinking on the job or after work and let staff know that it is cause for immediate dismissal.
+Protect yourself and your establishment by prohibiting drinking or consuming cannabis on the job or after work and let staff know that it is cause for immediate dismissal.

 There are lots of good reasons to discourage staff drinking: